 American investors are commonly told to build their portfolio core around large-capitalization U.S. stocks.* That large-cap stock exposure will often come from an index fund tracking the S&P 500—a collection of 500 major U.S. businesses, and a proxy for the American stock market.
 That’s why three of the biggest fund providers—Vanguard, State Street, and BlackRock’s iShares—offer up ETFs that track this ubiquitous index.

-Schwab U.S. Large-Cap ETF holds 750 U.S. large-cap stocks, so you’re enjoying even broader exposure than what you’d receive from an S&P 500 ETF.
-Of course, 96% of the S&P 500’s stocks are in SCHX.
-Additionally, like S&P 500 trackers (and many other index funds), Schwab’s fund is “cap-weighted,” meaning the bigger the stock, the more of it SCHX holds—Nvidia (NVDA), Apple (AAPL), and Microsoft (MSFT) are currently top dogs.
-In fact, 92% of SCHX’s “weight” (the percentage of the fund’s assets dedicated to a specific holding) is placed in S&P 500 holdings.
+Schwab U.S. Large-Cap ETF holds about 750 U.S. large-cap stocks, so you’re enjoying even broader exposure than what you’d receive from an S&P 500 ETF.
+Of course, 97% of the S&P 500’s stocks are in SCHX.
+Additionally, like S&P 500 trackers (and many other index funds), Schwab’s fund is “cap-weighted,” meaning the bigger the stock, the more of it SCHX holds—Nvidia (NVDA), Apple (AAPL), and Google parent Alphabet (GOOG/GOOGL) are currently top dogs.
+In fact, more than 90% of SCHX’s “weight” (the percentage of the fund’s assets dedicated to a specific holding) is placed in S&P 500 holdings.

-In short: SCHX doesn’t track the S&P 500, but it’s really similar.
+Put differently?
+While SCHX doesn’t track the S&P 500, it’s really similar.

 Since Schwab U.S. Large-Cap ETF launched, other fund providers have lowered the expenses on their S&P 500 ETFs, so while SCHX is still cheaper than many similar funds, it doesn’t have a cost edge over as many funds as it used to.
+Performance is generally close to the S&P 500, though long-term it has marginally underperformed.
 Regardless, it remains one of Schwab’s best ETFs: a straightforward and dirt-cheap way to address one of the most crucial aspects of your portfolio.

 * There are different ways to define “cap” levels.
 We’re adhering to Morningstar’s definition, which says the largest 70% of companies by market capitalization within a fund’s “style” are large caps, the next 20% by market cap are mid-caps, and the smallest 10% by market cap are small caps.